Director: Joe Swanberg

 I’m not a responsible person.
-I don’t have any dependents.
+I don’t have any dependants.
 I live in rented accommodation.
 Like Greta Gerwig in Frances Ha, I have the sneaking suspicion that everyone around me has figured out how to be an adult ahead of me.
 And I’m in my thirties now.
 At some point, I suspect, being an adult is going to have to hit me.

 Why do I bring this up in a review of a film called Happy Christmas?
 Because within hours of arriving to live in Chicago with her brother Jeff (Joe Swanberg, who also directs), Jenny (Anna Kendrick) leaves to go to a party, gets drunk, makes a fool of herself, and causes upset to the lives of those she has newly come into contact with.
 Jeff’s wife Kelly (Melanie Lynskey) immediately distrusts Jenny, and with understandable reason.
 Her and Jeff have a two-year old.
 They’re responsible people.
 And Jenny… isn’t.